brucefan1983/CUDA-Programming/README.md

     * have mastered `C` and know some `C++` (for the whole book)
     * have studied **mathematics** at the undergraduate level (for some chapters)
     * have studied **physics** at the undergraduate level (for the second part only)

-## 3. Table of contents and list of source codes:

-### Notes:
+## 3. Testing systems
-* We only use the command line program CMD in Windows.
+* We only use the command line program `CMD` in Windows and the host compiler is `cl` from Visual Studio.
+* When using `nvcc` to compile a CUDA code, we use the compiling flag `-Xcompiler "/wd 4819"` to suppress warnings related to unicode.
-* The host compiler we used is g++ in Linux
+* The Linux host compiler we used is `g++`.

+## 4. Table of contents and list of source codes:

 ### Chapter 1: Introduction to GPU hardware and `CUDA` programming tools
 There is no source code for this chapter.